-Most titles are available for download, but this requires an Ebsco account.
-You can choose the download time yourself, up to 7 days.
+A limited number of books are available for download.
+This information is noted at the respective titles.
+Downloading books requires an EBSCO account.
+You can borrow the book up to 3 days.
 In order to read a downloaded book you need the program Adobe Digital Editions for computers or Aldiko or Bluefire reader for smartphones or tablets.

 Usually you are allowed to download or print a maximum of 60 pages from a given e-book.
 However, some publishers do not allow that much printing.
 In order to print the required pages you have to begin by saving them in PDF by choosing "Save pages" in the "Tools" menu.